Genusbiz/docs/terminology.md

 ## Genus Services

-Genus Apps' set of software components offering services to Genus Apps for Web, Genus Apps for Desktop, other Genus Services, or third party service consumers.
+Genus Apps' set of software components offering software services to Genus Web, Genus Desktop, other Genus Services, or third party service consumers.

-Genus Services run on a set of one or more Microsoft Windows Servers.
-See also [Genus Server](#genus-server).
+Genus Services run on one or more [Genus Servers](#genus-server).

 ## Genus Server

-Genus Server is almost synonymous with [Genus Services](#genus-services).
+Genus Server is one [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) or one [software container](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) running a set of [Genus Services](#genus-services).

-Use Genus Server when you talk about Genus Services as a set of one or more services running inside a Microsoft Windows Server, simply because it is easier to talk about a _Genus Server_ than a _Genus Services Server_.
-This implies that you may use the term Genus Server for a server hosting only one service (like the _Genus Apps for Web_ service).

-Use Genus Services when you talk about the services independently of one or more Microsoft Windows Servers.
+A Genus Server may run one or more of the specific software services which Genus Services consist of.

 ## Genus Studio

-Genus Apps' client for defining and maintaining an [app model](#app-model) or a [directory](#directory).
-Genus Studio is included in the Genus Desktop installation.
+Genus Apps' client for defining and maintaining an [app model](#app-model).
+Genus Studio is included in a Genus Desktop installation, but only available to you if you are granted [trusted user](developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/directory-properties.md#trusted-users) rights.

 ## Genus Web

 Genus Web is short for [Genus Apps for web](#genus-apps-for-web).

 ## Metadata